 Charitable contributions include donations made by Radian to non-profit organizations, including direct corporate contributions and sponsorship of charitable events.
-In 2023, we provided financial support to community organizations through direct giving, sponsorships, and fundraisers.
-This includes our multi-year commitment to support the Mortgage Banker Association's Opens Doors Foundation.
-Our matching gifts program includes a charitable contribution made by Radian to non-profit organizations that reflect a donation made by an employee.
-To strengthen our matching gifts program and continue encouraging the generosity of employees, we launched a Workplace Giving Platform to make giving easier than ever by eliminating the previous multi-step process.
+In 2024, we provided financial support to community organizations through direct giving, sponsorships, and fundraisers.
+This includes our multi-year commitment to support the Mortgage Bankers Association's Opens Doors Foundation.
+Our matching gifts program, which leverages a Workplace Giving Platform to simplify and strengthen our matching process, includes a charitable contribution made by Radian to non-profit organizations that reflect a donation made by an employee.
+In addition, to encourage employee participation in their communities, we support Dollars-for-Doers, a grant program that recognizes the time employees spend giving back to their communities by giving a charitable gift to the nonprofit of the employee's choice after they complete 40 hours of service.